Health Canada

 • aquatic life stages of insects

-• includes once-through treatment of industrial water systems for zebra mussel control
+• zebra mussels and other mollusks (includes once-through treatment of industrial water systems for zebra mussel control)

-• Industrial Process Fluids (USC # 17)
+• Industrial Process Fluids (USC #17)

-• Underwater Structures and Materials (USC # 22)
+• Underwater Structures and Materials (USC #22)

-• Swimming Pools (USC # 29)
+• Swimming Pools (USC #29)

-• Other Indoor Surfaces, Water and Air (USC # 19)
+• Other Indoor Surfaces, Water and Air (USC #19)

-3. Empty Food Storage Areas
+3. Empty Food and Feed Storage Structures and Areas

 • Insecticides